Chief003/DonnerConnect/README.md

 3. **Register a New User**: Fill in the signup form and submit.
 4. **Login**: Use the credentials from the signup to log in.
 5. **Password Recovery**: Click on "Forgot Password" and follow the instructions to reset your password.

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

 ## License
 This project is licensed under the MIT License.